mondongos/banking-tech-test/README.md

 So that I can view my balance and transactions,
 I'd like to be able to see my bank statements by day.
 ```

+### Things to add
+* Controller to bring app together
+* Interface so user can interact with app more easily